-Society has done a wonderful job of breaking down mental health stigmatisation.
+Society has done an excellent job of breaking down mental health stigmatisation.
 No one should be ashamed of who they are, no matter what is happening in their head or how they process emotions.

 However, the destigmatisation of mental health issues has resulted in complacent acceptance of them.

 People learn to live with their depression and anxiety and continue this process for the rest of their lives.
 They learn to talk about it with their friends, their coworkers, family and their bosses.
 They stop feeling so ashamed and embarrassed about their mental health and begin to embrace it – so much so that they choose to keep it as it is.

 The idea of overcoming mental health issues is thrown out the window because society tells us that we were just born this way, and we should accept it for what it is.

 The problem is, you weren’t born depressed or anxious.
 You may have a genetic disposition to adopt specific mental health issues, but that doesn’t mean you have to take them on as part of your identity.

 You are not your mental health issue, and your mental health issue does not need to be part of you.

 Depression and anxiety are two prime examples of mental health conditions which are triggered by one’s thoughts process.
 When no one teaches people how to regulate, manage, reflect upon and choose which thoughts and emotions they consider significant in life, they develop mental health issues which can spiral into life-long disordered ways of thinking and processing life.

 There are apparent exceptions to the concept of self-regulation, such as mental health disorders like Dementia.
 Many mental health issues require medical assistance because of their relation to a person’s genetic makeup.
 However, there are some elements of mental health which are within our power to control and overcome.